What Is Dandruff? Learn How to Fight the Flakes and Get a Healthy Scalp

-What does a healthy scalp do?
-What is dandruff?
-Read on to understand the science behind one of the most pressing scalp concerns.
+Read on to understand the science behind one of the most common scalp concerns.

-Contrary to popular belief, dandruff isn’t caused by skipping a shower or two.
+Dandruff is a skin condition that’s often characterized by white flakes and scalp itching.
+Contrary to popular belief, it isn’t caused by skipping a shower or two.
 It’s not about one’s personal hygiene.
-One of the causes of dandruff is the presence of a micro-organism called Malassezia on one’s scalp.
-Everyone has this on his or her scalp, and when you have a healthy scalp (just like with the rest of your skin), you have a barrier that protects your scalp and keep it well-moisturized and hydrated.
+Instead, dandruff is often associated with the overgrowth of a fungus called Malassezia on one’s scalp.
+Everyone has this on his or her scalp, and when you have a healthy scalp (just like with the rest of your skin), you have a barrier that protects your scalp and keeps it well-moisturized and hydrated.

 When this barrier gets disrupted because of stress, illness, diet, temperature changes, low humidity, and the use of harsh hair products, your scalp gets dry and damaged.
 This manifests itself as white flakes that you see on your head and on your shoulders.
 Without this barrier, your scalp also becomes susceptible to different micro-organisms, therefore causing dandruff.